metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 <a id="nestedatt--spec--vmstorage"></a>
 ### Nested Schema for `spec.vmstorage`

-Required:

-- `replica_count` (Number) ReplicaCount is the expected size of the VMStorage cluster.
-The controller will eventually make the size of the running cluster equal to the expected size.

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
 - `claim_templates` (Attributes List) ClaimTemplates allows adding additional VolumeClaimTemplates for StatefulSet (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates))
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMStorage object, which shall be mounted into the VMStorage Pods.
-The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/configs/CONFIGMAP_NAME folder
 - `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
 It can be useful for proxies, backup, etc.
+- `disable_self_service_scrape` (Boolean) DisableSelfServiceScrape controls creation of VMServiceScrape by operator for the application.
+Has priority over 'VM_DISABLESELFSERVICESCRAPECREATION' operator env variable
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.
 Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--vmstorage--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
-- `extra_args` (Map of String)
+- `extra_args` (Map of String) ExtraArgs that will be passed to the application container for example remoteWrite.tmpDataPath: /tmp
-- `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMStorage pod
+- `extra_envs` (List of Map of String) ExtraEnvs that will be passed to the application container
+- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--vmstorage--host_aliases))
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `image` (Attributes) Image - docker image settings for VMStorage (see [below for nested schema](#nestedatt--spec--vmstorage--image))
+- `image` (Attributes) Image - docker image settings if no specified operator uses default version from operator config (see [below for nested schema](#nestedatt--spec--vmstorage--image))
+- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--vmstorage--image_pull_secrets))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g. fetch secrets for injection into the VMStorage configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
 - `log_format` (String) LogFormat for VMStorage to be configured with. default or json
 - `log_level` (String) LogLevel for VMStorage to be configured with.
 - `maintenance_insert_node_i_ds` (List of String) MaintenanceInsertNodeIDs - excludes given node ids from insert requests routing, must contain pod suffixes - for pod-0, id will be 0 and etc. lets say, you have pod-0, pod-1, pod-2, pod-3. to exclude pod-0 and pod-3 from insert routing, define nodeIDs: [0,3].
 Useful at storage expanding, when you want to rebalance some data at cluster.
 - `maintenance_select_node_i_ds` (List of String) MaintenanceInsertNodeIDs - excludes given node ids from select requests routing, must contain pod suffixes - for pod-0, id will be 0 and etc.
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state Has no effect for VLogs and VMSingle
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
+- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--vmstorage--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMStorage pods. (see [below for nested schema](#nestedatt--spec--vmstorage--pod_metadata))
-- `port` (String) Port for health check connetions
+- `port` (String) Port listen address
-- `priority_class_name` (String) Priority class assigned to the Pods
+- `priority_class_name` (String) PriorityClassName class assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--vmstorage--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
+- `replica_count` (Number) ReplicaCount is the expected size of the Application.
-- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--vmstorage--resources))
+- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--vmstorage--resources))
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
-Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the Deployment revision history.
+Has no effect at StatefulSets Defaults to 10.
 - `rolling_update_strategy` (String) RollingUpdateStrategy defines strategy for application updates Default is OnDelete, in this case operator handles update process Can be changed for RollingUpdate
 - `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMStorage object, which shall be mounted into the VMStorage Pods.
-The Secrets are mounted into /etc/vm/secrets/<secret-name>.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/secrets/SECRET_NAME folder
 - `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
 This defaults to the default PodSecurityContext.
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmstorage VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be create additional service for vmstorage (see [below for nested schema](#nestedatt--spec--vmstorage--service_spec))